Swine Feed Market Analysis by Mordor Intelligence

 By Life Stage: Starter Feeds Command Premium Pricing

 In 2025, finisher feeds accounted for 38.0% of the swine feed market, emphasizing cost efficiency through the inclusion of by-products to reduce ingredient expenses.
-The selective use of premium additives in this segment is projected to result in limited growth rate.
+The selective use of premium additives in this segment is projected to result in a limited growth rate.
 Suppliers in this category typically focus on promoting carcass quality and feed-cost savings to meet the stringent return-on-investment (ROI) requirements of large-scale operations.
 In contrast, starter feeds represent a high-value segment, growing at a 7.2% CAGR through 2031.
 This segment captured a significant value share, with prices ranging from USD 600 to USD 800 per metric ton.

 Growth in the starter feed category is driven by the inclusion of specialty ingredients, such as spray-dried plasma and high-grade whey, which are crucial for gut development and achieving an average daily gain of over 450 grams within the first 35 days.
 The grower feed segment further supports the market by balancing amino acid precision and mineral chelates to optimize lean growth.
 Additionally, strategic investments in the piglet sector are reinforced by the European Union's regulatory approval of specialized additives, effective from 2025.
 These advancements in early-stage nutrition reduce the total market cycle by 7–10 days, enhancing facility throughput and profitability.